-Represents beneficial ownership of less than 1%.
+Represents beneficial ownership of less than 1%

-(1) Consists of 6,760,733 shares of our common stock to be issued at the effective time of the Reorganization upon the cancellation of (i) 41,381,579 Class D-1 preferred units of Fulgent LLC held of record by Mr. Hsieh and (ii) 10,000,000 Class D-1 preferred units of Fulgent LLC held of record by the Ming Hsieh Annuity Trust, over which Mr. Hsieh possesses sole voting and dispositive power as the sole trustee.
+(1) Consists of shares of our common stock to be issued at the effective time of the Reorganization upon the cancellation of (1) 41,381,579 Class D-1 preferred units of Fulgent LLC held of record by Mr. Hsieh and (ii) 10,000,000 Class D-1 preferred units of Fulgent LLC held of record by the Ming Hsieh Annuity Trust, over which Mr. Hsieh possesses sole voting and dispositive power as the sole trustee.

-(2) Consists of 526,315 shares of our common stock to be issued at the effective time of the Reorganization upon the cancellation of 4,000,000 common units of Fulgent LLC held of record by Dr. Yen.

-(3) Consists of 328,947 shares of our common stock to be issued at the effective time of the Reorganization upon the cancellation of 2,500,000 common units of Fulgent LLC held of record by Mr. Kim.

-(4) Consists of 1,767,659 shares of our common stock to be issued at the effective time of the Reorganization upon the cancellation of 13,434,211 common units of Fulgent LLC held of record by Dr. Gao.

-(5) Consists of 2,025,623 shares of our common stock to be issued at the effective time of the Reorganization upon the cancellation of 15,394,737 Class D-2 preferred units of Fulgent LLC held of record by Xi Long.
+- Consists of shares of our common stock subject to option awards granted under the 2015 Plan to purchase up to an aggregate of 40,000 common units of Fulgent LLC and exercisable days after , 2016, assuming the completion of the Reorganization as of such date.
+Shares of our common stock to be issued at the effective time of the Reorganization upon the cancellation of 4,000,000 voting common units of Fulgent LLC held of record (2) Consists of - (3) by Dr. Yen. - Consists of by Mr. Kim. shares of our common stock to be issued at the effective time of the Reorganization upon the cancellation of 2,500,000 voting common units of Fulgent LLC held of record (4) - (5) Consists of shares of our common stock to be issued at the effective time of the Reorganization upon the cancellation of 13,434,211 voting common units of Fulgent LLC held of record by Dr. Gao.
+Consists of Consists of shares of our common stock to be issued at the effective time of the Reorganization upon the cancellation of 15,394,737 Class D-2 preferred units of Fulgent LLC held of record by Xi Long.
 The address for Xi Long is 6 Xinrui Road, Science City, Luogang District, Guangzhou City, Guangdong Province, People's Republic of China 510663.
+(6)